Minuscule 34: Description

-The text is surrounded by a catena (in Mark of Victorinus).
-Text of Mark 16:8-20 has not a commentary.
-Catena is similar to that of 194.
+The text is surrounded by a a biblical commentary (known as a catena), with the commentary in Mark being that of Victorinus of Pettau.
+However the text of Mark 16:8-20 does not have any commentary.
+The commentary text is similar to that seen in Minuscule 194.

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles of chapters) at the top of the pages.
-There is also another division according to the smaller Ammonian Sections (in Mark 241 Sections, the last section in 16:20), but there are no references to the Eusebian Canons.
+The text is divided according to their chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also another division according to the smaller Ammonian Sections (in Mark 241 Sections, the last section in 16:20), but there are no references to the Eusebian Canons (both early divisions of the Gospels into various sections).

-It contains the Epistula ad Carpianum, Eusebian Canon tables, prolegomena, pictures, subscriptions at the end of each Gospel, with numbers of στιχοι, and pictures (portraits of the four Evangelists).
+It contains the Epistle to Carpius, the Eusebian Canon tables, prolegomena (introductions), pictures, and has subscriptions at the end of each Gospel containing the number of lines (known as στιχοι / stichoi), and portraits of the four Evangelists.

-The commentary of Victorinus in Gospel of Mark, from the same original as in codex 39.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V. It was not examined by the Claremont Profile Method.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+It was not examined by the Claremont Profile Method.

 It lacks Matthew 16:2b–3.
-The text of the Pericope Adulterae (John 7:53-8:11) is marked as a doubtful.
+The text of the Pericope Adulterae (John 7:53-8:11) is marked in asterisks to note it as doubtful.
 It has note at the margin: "mais c'est une erreur.
 None avone verifie le passage avec soin et cette note n'y existe nulle part".

-It contains text of Luke 22:43-44 without obelus or asterisk, but it has questionable scholion at the margin.
+It contains the text of Luke 22:43-44 without obelus or asterisk, but it has questionable scholion in the margin.

 History

-The manuscript was dated by Scholz and Martin to the 10th century.
-It is dated by the INTF to the 10th century.

-The manuscript was written on the Mount Athos, it belonged to the Stavronikita monastery.
+The earliest history of the manuscript is unknown, however it was likely written on Mount Athos, and belonged to the Stavronikita monastery.
 It was brought by Pierre Seguier to France and became part of the Fonds Coislin.

-The manuscript was examined and described by Montfaucon, Wettstein, Scholz, Tischendorf, Paulin Martin, and Burgon.
+The manuscript was examined and described by scholar Bernard de Montfaucon, textual critics Johann J. Wettstein, Johann M. A. Scholz, Constantin von Tischendorf, Paulin Martin, and clergyman Dean Burgon.

 It was added to the list of the New Testament manuscripts by J. J. Wettstein, who gave it the number 34.
-C. R. Gregory saw the manuscript in 1885.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-It is currently housed at the Bibliothèque nationale de France (Coislin Gr.
+The manuscript was dated by Scholz and Martin to the 10th century.
+It is currently dated by the INTF to the 10th century.
+It is presently housed in the Bibliothèque nationale de France (shelf number Coislin Gr.
 195) at Paris.